Newel09/Newel09/README.md

 Hi, I'm Newel Mawunyo Tsogbe 👋
-- 👀 I’m interested in backend engineering and aws cloud solutions
+- 👀 I’m interested in backend engineering, data science and aws cloud solutions
 - 🌱 I’m currently learning Backend SE and Data Science at ALX
 - 💞️ I’m looking to collaborate on building robust backend and data solutions
 - 📫 You can reach me: